-Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) lard(s): K-LS1-1.
-Use observations to describe patterns of what plants and animals (including humans) to survive.
+Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) Jersey Student Learning Standards: K-LS1-1.
+Use observations to describe patterns of what plants or als (including humans) need to survive.
 4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Use observations to describe patterns of what plants and animals (including humans) need to survive.
-2.0 Students will be able to: Recognize and recall specific vocabulary: living, nonliving, plants, seeds, protection, space, needs, wants, Identify the difference between needs and wants 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success dard(s): K-ESS2-2.
-Construct an argument supported by evidence for how plants and animals iding humans) can change the environment to meet their needs.
-4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.
+2.0 Students will be able to: Recognize and recall specific vocabulary: living, nonliving, plants, seeds, protection, space, needs, wants, Identify the difference between needs and wants 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

+Jersey Student Learning Standards: K-ESS2-2.
+Construct an argument supported by evidence for how sor animals (including humans) can change the environment to meet their needs.
+4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.

 2.0 Students will be able to: Recognize and recall specific vocabulary: plants, animals, environment, change, grows up, Describe how plants can change the environment.
 Describe how animals (including humans) change the environment 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

-dard(s): K-ESS3-1.
-Use a model to represent the relationship between the needs of different plants and als (including humans) and the places they live.

-4.0 Students will be able to:

-In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught

-3.0 Students will be able to:

-Use a model to represent the relationship between the needs of different plants and animals (including humans) and the places they live

-Students will be able to:

-2.0 Recognize and recall specific vocabulary: needs, plants, animals, air, water, shelter, food, nutrients, environment

-Identify animal homes

-Identify types of land

-1.0 With help, partial success at level 2.0 content and level 3.0 content:

-0.0 Even with help, no success
+Jersey Student Learning Standards: K-ESS3-1.
+Use a model to represent the relationship between the s of different plants or animals (including humans) and the places they live.
+4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Use a model to represent the relationship between the needs of different plants and animals (including humans) and the places they live 2.0 Students will be able to: Recognize and recall specific vocabulary: needs, plants, animals, air, water, shelter, food, nutrients, environment Identify animal homes Identify types of land 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

-lard(s): K-ESS3-3.
-Communicate solutions that will reduce the impact of humans on the land, water, and/or other living things in the local environment.
-4.0 Students will be able to: • In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: Communicate solutions that will reduce the impact of humans on the land, water, air, and/or other living things in the local environment 2.0 Students will be able to: • Recognize and recall specific vocabulary: pollution, litter, reduce, reuse, recycle, beautiful, hilly, narrow, ponds, streams, swamps, harms 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success
+Jersey Student Learning Standards: K-ESS3-3.
+Communicate solutions that will reduce the impact of te change and humans on the land, water, air, and/or other living things in the local environment.
+4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Communicate solutions that will reduce the impact of humans on the land, water, air, and/or other living things in the local environment 2.0 Students will be able to: • Recognize and recall specific vocabulary: pollution, litter, reduce, reuse, recycle, beautiful, hilly, narrow, ponds, streams, swamps, harms 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success